hmariyam/sweet-sour-pomodoro/README.md

 - ElectronJS (software to create desktop apps)

 # installation instructions
-- install the application straight from the installer folder in this repository
+- install the application straight from the drive link in the repository

 # author
 - me